MostlyArmless/vs-new/README.md

 # vs-new
+Set up a blueprint folder ready to go for TypeScript development.

 This package lets you deploy a preconfigured directory structure including:
 * .git folder
 * .vscode folder with preconfigured launch.json and tasks.json